mozilla/ecosystem-platform/docs/platform/firefox-accounts/integrating-with-fxa.md

 ### Register for webhooks

-Once you have setup a service to receive webhook events, you can then register the webhook url by filing a bugzilla issue.
-For example, you can clone this [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1745741) and update with your information.
+Once you have setup a service to receive webhook events, you can then register the webhook url by creating a pull request in [cloudops-infra](https://github.com/mozilla-services/cloudops-infra).
+To edit webhooks coming from FxA stage, you'll need to edit [projects/fxa/tf/nonprod/envs/stage/resources/eventbroker.tf](https://github.com/mozilla-services/cloudops-infra/blob/master/projects/fxa/tf/nonprod/envs/stage/resources/eventbroker.tf#L16-L77).
+To edit webhooks coming from FxA prod you'll need to edit [projects/fxa/tf/prod/envs/prod/resources/eventbroker.tf](https://github.com/mozilla-services/cloudops-infra/blob/master/projects/fxa/tf/prod/envs/prod/resources/eventbroker.tf#L16-L82).
+You'll need to add your client id to `endpoint_topic_config`, and your webhook url to `endpoint_subscription_config`.
+See an [example PR]().

 ## Some flow diagrams